Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/components/modal.md

 ### Embedding YouTube videos

-Embedding YouTube videos in modals requires additional JavaScript not in Bootstrap to automatically stop playback and more.
+Embedding YouTube videos in modals requires additional JavaScript not in Boosted to automatically stop playback and more.
 [See this helpful Stack Overflow post](https://stackoverflow.com/questions/18622508/bootstrap-3-and-youtube-in-modal) for more information.

 ## Optional sizes